MixailD/projects/README.md

+# Hi !
-# short description and navigation
+Here is short description of my progect.